Why WiFi for outdoor events is different to WiFi for indoor events

 Tip: It’s worth checking whether there is a fixed line in the vicinity of an outdoor event site that you can utilise.
 Sometimes a local estate house or internet line installed specifically for event purposes can be utilised for a fee.

-2. The WiFi Network
+The WiFi Network

 Once you’ve addressed your internet connection, it’s time to consider your WiFi network.
 If you’re a little unsure as to the difference, then your WiFi network is how the internet connection is dispersed across the event site, allowing your device to wirelessly access the internet (without being physically plugged in to a cable).

-It’s important to note here that whilst you are connecting to the internet without plugging a cable into your device, a WiFi network will still often involve running cables across the event site.
+It’s important to note here that whilst you are connecting to the internet without plugging a cable into your device, a temporary WiFi network will still often involve running cables across the event site.
 This is because cables are the most stable vehicle for data transfer, without losing integrity.
 So by connecting access points via cables to your switches, your WiFi provider will achieve the best connectivity performance.

 Indoor events